Past SHATPS Officers

 Bernard J. Mabbett, 1982-1988

-Our 20th Anniversary Anthology, edited by Dr. Russell V. Skavaril, included an excellent history of our society written by Mrs. Vivian W. Finne, who we consider to be the founding member of our organization.
-It was my privilege to assist with that historical record.
+Our 20th Anniversary Anthology, edited by Dr. Russell V. Skavaril, included an excellent history of our society written by Mrs. Vivian W. Finne, the founding member of our organization.

 From Mrs. Finne's History